 This innovative coastal restoration system was developed on the winter beaches of Cape Cod.
 This simple system mimics the matrix profile of native vegetation to collect and stabilize sand.
 Like native vegetation, this system demonstrates performance inversely proportional to it’s profile.
 This system is still in development.
 Safe Harbor has made our biomimicry strategy and techniques Public Domain.
 Further development details are described on our “Barrier Dune Restoration” Page.

-Download our new 14 page Biomimicry publication below.
-This illustrated booklet describes the strategy and techniques for using Biomimicry Sand Collection Systems
+Download our new 16 page Biomimicry publication below.
+This illustrated booklet describes the development, strategy and techniques for using Biomimicry Sand Collection Systems

 Download our video segment from The coastal erosion program done by CHRONICLE Boston TV CH 5.
 CHRONICLE came down to the Cape to investigate how biomimicry could work so well!
 We have posted it on YOUTUBE and here is the easy link. about 4-5 minutes